-The crux of inquiry based learning is that it piques a student’s curiosity and motivates the desire for answers—it is self-directed, not teacher-directed.
+The crux of inquiry based learning is to pique a student’s curiosity and motivate the desire for answers—it is self-directed, not teacher-directed.
 The numerous models for inquiry based learning take students step-by-step through the process, but we can consolidate them all into 4 basic stages:

 - Develop background knowledge & formulate focus questions

 - Research to discover answers & build understanding

 - Analyze & interpret information, then synthesize into a worthy action or product

 - Impart results & reflect on the action/product and the process